mcbsf/portfolio-qa-bot/README.md

-# FastAPI Q&A Bot using Langchain
+# Portfolio Q&A Bot using Langchain

 This is a FastAPI application that utilizes Langchain to answer questions based on documents stored in the "app/experiences" folder.
 Each document is stored as a `.py` file containing JSON strings to be processed by Langchain.